May 1st is World Asthma Day. It is estimated that over a quarter of a billion people are affected by this inflammatory disease.

 - Root veggies, sweet potatoes, carrots, leafy greens and berries will provide carotenoids to your body that will reduce inflammatory attacks.
 Carotenoids help to maintain healthy mucous membranes that line passageways.

 - Garlic, onions and mustard seeds are considered microbials that increase overall health and help to boost one’s immune system.

 - Green leafy vegetables, beans and nuts contain high levels of folate which reduce allergic reactions.

 - Leafy greens, citrus fruits, cruciferous vegetables and berries supply vitamin C to the body.
-Vitamin C has many health benefits but specifically it is an antioxidant that can reduce coughing associated with asthma.
+Vitamin C has many health benefits but specifically, it is an antioxidant that can reduce coughing associated with asthma.

-This has many medical uses, but specifically in the treatment of asthma the leaves are dried and rolled into a cigarette to smoke.
+This has many medical uses, but specifically, in the treatment of asthma, the leaves are dried and rolled into a cigarette to smoke.
 The organization Anamed international has been promoting this method in Africa for several years to open lung passageways during attacks.

 This should not be overused as smoke can also trigger attacks.
-In developing countries wood burning stoves in kitchens cause a lot of damage to the respiratory system.
+In developing countries, wood-burning stoves in kitchens cause a lot of damage to the respiratory system.

 He is now able to live life fully and complete his work duties.
 He is eating food that he knows is building up and healing his body.
 He is very thankful for Thrive.